agoering/spice-pinball/reference/proximity-sensor.md

 <img src="{{ site.baseurl }}/img/proximity-sensor-zoomout.png" style="width: 650px"/>

-This sensor is very easy to set up, simply connect the green output wire to analog input pin A0 as shown below:
+This sensor is very easy to set up.
+First, make sure the red and black wires from the proximity (infrared) sensor goes to +5V and ground.
+Connect the green wire to an analog input on the Arduino.

 <img src="{{ site.baseurl }}/img/proximity-connection.jpg" style="width: 650px"/>